18 Places To Visit In Uttar Pradesh

 Walk On The Grounds Of Religious Significance, Deogarh

 Deogarh is one quintessential town that you need to check off your bucket list if you happen to visit the holy grounds of Uttar Pradesh.

-With a massive Shiva temple known as Baba Baidyanath Temple, this city boasts of a holy jyotirlinga within its sanctum Sanctorum and an even beautiful white marble architecture.
+With a massive Shiva temple known as Baba Baidyanath Temple, this city boasts of a holy jyotirlinga within its sanctum Sanctorum and even more beautiful white marble architecture.
 Fun quotient?
 Well, there is a small hill nearby which has a spectacular Nandi temple.

 Settled within the lush greenery of nature the temple keeps a park for children embracing it.
-Furthermore, Deogarh has a heritage dating back to Gupta dynasty which brags about superior architecture that has stood through the ravages of time.
-If that wasn’t enough, there are caves a few kilometres from Deogarh where sage Valmiki is said to have come for penance.
+Furthermore, Deogarh has a heritage dating back to the Gupta dynasty which brags about superior architecture that has stood through the ravages of time.
+If that wasn’t enough, there are caves a few kilometers from Deogarh where sage Valmiki is said to have come for penance.